cherry-xd/UWE-SD-Website/README.md

-the website is run by running
+the website is run by running:

     'npm install'

-followed by
+followed by:

     'npm start'

-inside the directory containing this project
+inside the directory containing this project.